katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ---
 published: false
-title: Fun with Go's object model
+title: Exploring Go's object model
 layout: post
 ---

-Go object model gets easier to understand when you accept that there is no objects at all, there is just sets of functions that can operate on common state, with some sugar sprinkled on it.
+Go object model gets easier to understand when you accept that there is no objects at all, there is just sets of functions that can operate on common state, with some sugar sprinkled on top.

 <!-- more -->

 Perhaps you are thinking
 "shut up, of course there are objects in Go" or
-"sets of functions that operates on common state is the definition of an object", well, you are right.
+"sets of functions that operates on common state is the definition of an object", well, you are probably right.

 I can't see a difference between a set of related functions operating on the same state and an object, at least thinking